 Barcroft Inida | Getty Images

 Jio Platforms operates the Jio Infocomm telecom network, which has amassed over 388 million 4G subscribers since launching in 2016.
-Today it is India’s top telco and it also has several apps, and other services in e-commerce and broadband.
+Today it is India’s top telco, and also has several apps and other services in e-commerce and broadband.